Asylum EAD Frequently Asked Questions

 • Application errors or inconsistencies

-Once you understand and address the denial reason, you can file a new I-765 application.
-You cannot appeal an EAD denial directly, but you can re-file.
-Consulting an immigration attorney is highly recommended after a denial.
+Once you understand and address the denial reason, you may be able to file a new I-765 application.
+Follow the instructions in the denial notice and consider consulting an immigration attorney after a denial.

 Can I include my spouse and children in my asylum EAD application? +